STAT545-UBC/STAT545-UBC-original-website/hw10_package_peer-review.md

   toc: true
 ---

-When you install your peer's package for your review, it is possible that their implementation may overwrite your version.
-In fact, this is the default behavior if you both implemented your version of `gameday`.
-In this document we explain two possible solutions to this, so that you are able to recover your version of `gameday` when you're done with your review.
+When you install your peer's `gameday` package for review, it is possible that it will overwrite the installation of your own `gameday` package.
+In fact, this is the default.
+Note: only your *installed* package is at risk.
+The source of your `gameday` package lives on safely on your computer and on GitHub.

+In this document we explain two possible solutions, so that your own version of `gameday` is available when you complete peer review.

 > To quickly check whose version is currently installed, use `maintainer("gameday")`.

-# Option A. Overwrite and re-install
+## Option A. Overwrite and re-install

-In this option we temporarily overwrite our version of `gameday` with the version of our peer.
-This means that during the peer review we will not be able to access any functions or documentation of our version of `gameday`, we always see those of our peer.
+In this option we temporarily overwrite our installed version of `gameday` with the version of our peer.
+This means that during the peer review we will not be able to load and run our version of `gameday`.

-## Step 1.
+### Step 1.
 Backup

-Luckily, installing another version of `gameday` will not overwrite your source files (the files that you wrote and compiled to create your version of `gameday`).
-As long as you keep the source uou will always be able to quickly recover your package `gameday`.
-To be extra save, let's add two layers of security, a local version on your computer, and a version on GitHub:
+Let's make extra sure your `gameday` source package is safely stored locally and on GitHub.

-+ Know where your source files are stored on your computer.
-Open the *gameday.RProj* file in the corresponding folder.
-Run `remove.packages("gameday")`, then *Build & Reload* and make sure that your package still works (open the vignette, `?gday`, `?gameday`, `gday("canucks")`, etc.)
++ Confirm where your source files are stored on your computer.
+Open the `gameday.RProj` file in the corresponding folder.
+Run `remove.packages("gameday")` to un-install your `gameday`, then *Build & Reload* to re-install.
+Make sure that your package still works (open the vignette, `?gday`, `?gameday`, `gday("canucks")`, etc.)
 + Upload your source files to GitHub.
 Commit every source file, even the ones that were created automatically.
+Push to GitHub.
 Then, run `remove.packages("gameday")` and recreate it with the following steps:
-  - Clone your GitHub repository to a separate, temporary, folder: *File -> New Project -> Version Control -> Git*, paste the *url* of your GitHub repo, and choose a temporary folder.
+  - Clone your GitHub repository to a separate, temporary, folder: *File > New Project > Version Control > Git*, paste the *url* of your GitHub repo, and choose a temporary folder.
   - recreate your package with `devtools::test()`, `devtools::document()`, `devtools:build_vignettes()` and finally *Build & reload*.
   - Check that your version of `gameday` is restored (open the vignette, `?gday`, `?gameday`, `gday("canucks")`, etc.).
-If everything works as expected you can delete this new folder -- your source files are save and complete on GitHub.
+If everything works as expected you can delete this new folder -- your source files are safe and complete on GitHub.

-## Step 2.
+### Step 2.
 Install `gameday` from your peer

-Now that you know that you can always recreate your version of `gameday`, it's time to let go of your version for the time being so that you can review your peer's version.
+Now that you know that you can re-install your version of `gameday`, it's time to let your peer's version of `gameday` take over.

-+ Use `devtools::install_github(...)` to install the `gameday` version that you are going to review.
-Then, run maintainer("gameday").
-This should now be the name of your peer.
++ Use `devtools::install_github(...)` to install your peer's `gameday`.
+Then, run `library(gameday)` and `maintainer("gameday")` to load it and confirm it belongs to your peer.
 + Review `gameday`.

-## Step 3.
+### Step 3.
 Re-install your version

-Once you are *completely* done with the peer review and submitted your marks and comments you want to re-compile your own version of `gameday`.
-To do this, simply run `devtools::install_github(...)` with the path to your version.
+Once you are done with the peer review, re-install your own version of `gameday`.
+To install from your local source, while working in your `gameday` Project, do "Build and Reload".
+Or install from GitHub via `devtools::install_github(...)`.
 Then check that your name appears when you run `maintainer("gameday")`.

-# Option B. Install peer's work to different library
+## Option B. Install peer's work to different library

 This more advanced option makes use of the fact that you can specify which library to install a new package to.
-Hence you can avoid overwriting your version of `gameday` by installing your peer's version to a different library
+Hence you can avoid overwriting your version of `gameday` by installing your peer's version to a different library.

-## Step 1.
+### Step 1.
 Set up a new library

 todo: @jennybc

-## Step 2.
+### Step 2.
 Install `gameday` from your peer

 todo: @jennybc

-## Step 3.
+### Step 3.
 Remove peer's work after peer-review

 todo: @jennybc